Home

 Welcome!

-Welcome to the Mobility and Fall Prevention Research Laboratory (MFPRL) in the Department of Kinesiology & Community Health within the College of Applied Health Sciences at the University of Illinois at Urbana-Champaign.
+Welcome to the Mobility and Fall Prevention Research Laboratory (MFPRL) in the Department of Health & Kinesiology within the College of Applied Health Sciences at the University of Illinois at Urbana-Champaign.
 The goal of the lab is to further our understanding of the volitional control of compensatory postural responses and contribute to the existing body of fall prevention research in older adults.
 We use state-of-the-art motion capture, equipment for biomechanical measures, and non-invasive brain imaging to simultaneously record movements and brain activity during functional whole body movements.
 Using interdisciplinary approaches, our lab examines the underlying behavioral and neural mechanisms underlying postural dysfunction in older adults with neurological disorders, such as Parkinson’s disease and multiple sclerosis to identify prospective behavioral and neural biomarkers of neurological disorders and motor impairment.
 Given the interdisciplinary nature of our work, our lab collaborates with colleagues in Medicine, Neuroscience, Physics, Engineering, and Kinesiology across the University of Illinois campus and other national universities and institutions.

 I encourage you to contact me if you have any questions or an interest in our program.